epics-base/pvxs/documentation/overview.rst

 A common example of a PV is a measurement value, for example a temperature measured by a particular sensor.

-Another example would be an electro-mechanical relay, which may be opened or closed.
+Another example would be an electromechanical relay, which may be opened or closed.

 In this case a Get operation would poll the current open/closed state of the relay.
 A Monitor operation (subscription) would receive notification when the relay state changes.